ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 ## Qualifiers

 - More detailed Qualifier results can be accessed via the [Mastersheet](https://www.gulanova.top/tournaments/gulanocup-lima/sheet)
-- Average rank was determined by `Σ(Stage Rank * Stage Weight)` With each stage weights as follows:
+- Average rank was determined by `Σ(Stage Rank * Stage Weight)` with each stage weights as follows:

 | | **Stage 1 (SV)** | **Stage 2 (RC1)** | **Stage 3 (RC2)** | **Stage 4 (LN1)** | **Stage 5 (LN2)** | **Stage 6 (HB)** |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: |